When looking at where to stay on Lanai, options are limited. But they’re good ones!

 What to know

-Apart from the restaurants in the two Four Seasons resorts, there are few other dining options on Lanai.
+When planning your Hawaii island trip to Lanai, be aware that apart from the restaurants in the two Four Seasons resorts, there are few other dining options on Lanai.

 (The delightful Lanai City Grille in the lovely Hotel Lanai is an exception).